 I have drawn this picture of the narcissism-producing and psychologically crippling situation to help children understand the world we live in.
 Since adults own the world there has been very little focus on the wellbeing of children.
 They can’t fight for themselves.
 They can’t write books.
 In fact, in their bewilderment children can’t even tell adults what they are going through.
 If children were able to express themselves and be properly heard—for instance, if they were able to vote, if they had some power—the care and concern for their wellbeing would have been much greater than it has been.
 As the upsetting search for knowledge progressed, however, parents’ ability to adequately nurture their children decreased to the point now where we almost have to choose to either stop participating in humanity’s upsetting battle in order to have time for children, or continue participating in the battle and not have children—a choice the contraceptive pill has afforded us.

 Unable to explain why we humans have become so embattled, parents in the so-called ‘developed world’ haven’t been able to cope with any criticism of their inability to adequately nurture their children.
-As one parent said, ‘The biggest crime you can commit in our society is to be a failure as a parent…people would rather admit to being an axe murderer than being a bad father or mother’ (Sunday Life mag.
+As the teacher and best-selling author about children, John Marsden, said, ‘The biggest crime you can commit in our society is to be a failure as a parent and people would rather admit to being an axe murderer than being a bad father or mother’ (‘A Single Mum’s Guide to Raising Boys’, Sunday Life mag.
 Sun-Herald, 7 July 2002).
 In Part 4:4F the importance of nurturing in human life was described as one of the six unconfrontable truths.
 But parents’ inability to cope with any criticism of their inability to nurture overlooks, indeed disregards, the fact that children also can’t cope with not being loved.
 Parents have had it all their way.
 The powerlessness of children has made them victims of the adults’ powerfulness.
 The truth is, we live in an anti-child world today where children are irritants—and yet children are the next generation and to have no regard for them is to have no regard for the future.
 It is akin to trying to build a house while destroying the raw materials the house is to be built from.
 It is madness—pure generational selfishness.
 Denial of the immense importance of nurturing in the maturation of our lives has been part of the abuse that has stemmed from parents having all the power, but now that we have found the dignifying understanding of the human condition the immense importance of nurturing children can at last be admitted and this denial brought to an end.